dgraph-io/pydgraph/README.md

 To run the tests in your local machine, you can run the script `scripts/local-tests.sh`.
 This script assumes Dgraph and dgo (Go client) are already built on the local machine and that their code is in `$GOPATH/src`.
+It also requires that docker and docker-compose are installed in your machine.

 The script will take care of bringing up a Dgraph cluster and bringing it down after the tests are executed.
 The script uses the port 9180 by default to